Written by Tangerine

 Will I be taxed on my GIC earnings?

 GIC earnings are considered to be a regular income.
 However, the earnings may not be taxable, depending on the type of GIC account you have.

 For example, interest income earned in non-registered GICs is taxable.
-However, interest earned in TFSA and RSP GICs is tax-sheltered and tax-deferred respectively.
-So the interest earned on the principal is not taxable in a TFSA, and is only taxed when withdrawn from an RSP - assuming you don't contribute more than your limits for those plans.
+However, you can have a GIC account within a TFSA or an RSP, which would make it tax-sheltered or tax-deferred, respectively.
+So the interest earned on the principal is not taxable in a TFSA, and is only taxed when withdrawn from an RSP — assuming you don't contribute more than your limits for those plans*.